oceanbase/oceanbase/docs/README.md

 Before installing dependencies, please make sure you have installed a recent version of Python 3 and pip.

-Then you can run the following command in your terminal:
+Then you can run the following command in your terminal at current directory:

-    $ pip install -r docs/requirements.txt
+    $ pip install -r requirements.txt

 ## Build the documentation